prudepixie/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const typeRampPlus6LineHeight: import("@microsoft/fast-foundation").CSSDesignToken<string>;

+export { VirtualizingStack }

+// @public
+export const virtualizingStackStyles: (context: import("@microsoft/fast-foundation").ElementDefinitionContext, definition: import("@microsoft/fast-foundation").FoundationElementDefinition) => import("@microsoft/fast-element").ElementStyles;

 // Warnings were encountered during analysis:
 //
 // dist/dts/color/palette.d.ts:48:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
 // dist/dts/color/palette.d.ts:49:5 - (ae-forgotten-export) The symbol "from" needs to be exported by the entry point index.d.ts
-// dist/dts/custom-elements.d.ts:71:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
+// dist/dts/custom-elements.d.ts:72:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
-// dist/dts/custom-elements.d.ts:72:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
+// dist/dts/custom-elements.d.ts:73:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
-// dist/dts/custom-elements.d.ts:78:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
+// dist/dts/custom-elements.d.ts:79:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
-// dist/dts/custom-elements.d.ts:80:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
+// dist/dts/custom-elements.d.ts:81:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
-// dist/dts/custom-elements.d.ts:101:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
+// dist/dts/custom-elements.d.ts:102:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
-// dist/dts/custom-elements.d.ts:106:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
+// dist/dts/custom-elements.d.ts:107:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
-// dist/dts/custom-elements.d.ts:107:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
+// dist/dts/custom-elements.d.ts:108:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
-// dist/dts/custom-elements.d.ts:109:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal
+// dist/dts/custom-elements.d.ts:110:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal

 // (No @packageDocumentation comment for this package)